jvitoralb/bank-app/README.md

 This option allows you to Deposit into your account.

 `3 - Saldo`
-Show the account's balance.
+Shows the account's balance.

 `4 - Extrato`
-Here you can consult the account logs.
+Here you can consult the account's transaction logs.

 `5 - Sair`
 Logs out of the account.